strakaps/fracCurv/fracCurv.md

----
-title: "fracCurv"
-author: "Peter Straka"
-date: "02/01/2015"
-output: html_document
----
+# Fractal Curvature
+Peter Straka
+02/01/2015

 This page illustrates calculations from the paper [Estimation of fractal dimension and fractal curvatures from digital images](http://arxiv.org/abs/1408.6333).
-After loading the workspace [fracCurv.RData](./fracCurv.Rdata), the data sets for the six fractal sets (gasket, carpet, modcarpet, quadrate, triangle, supergasket) become available.
+After loading the workspace [fracCurv.RData](fracCurv.Rdata), the data sets for the six fractal sets (gasket, carpet, modcarpet, quadrate, triangle, supergasket) become available.
 These were calculated using the Java library [GeoStoch](http://www.uni-ulm.de/en/mawi/institute-of-stochastics/software.html); see [here](./?) for the main method.
 The images have resolution $3000 \times 3000$, or $1500 \times 1500$ if the number `2` appears in the data set name.